Randy Phillips (music producer): Biography

 Phillips was born to a Jewish family and graduated from Stanford University where he was the director of special events and was named Billboards college talent buyer of the year.
 At Stanford, he was responsible for all bookings including Crosby Stills & Nash, Boz Scaggs, Fleetwood Mac, and Rod Stewart.
-After graduating, he went to the University of Santa Clara School of Law where he received a scholarship thanks to his booking prowess (Santa Clara had a 5,000-seat stadium at the time).
+After graduating, he went to the Santa Clara University School of Law where he received a scholarship thanks to his booking prowess (Santa Clara had a 5,000-seat stadium at the time).
 He served as their stadium manager and was responsible for booking bands such as Lydia Pense, Cold Blood, Elvin Bishop, and Bruce Springsteen.
 After law school, he worked for NBC where he co-produced Rock Palace.
 He then signed a contract with K-Rock where he focused on New Wave artists, Haircut 100 and Modern English; and later booked Rod Stewart.
 Soon after, Stewart's manager, Arnold Stiefel, hired him to join his talent management company and Phillips quickly signed Billy Squier and Prince becoming a full partner after the first year.
 Phillips and Paul Gongaware managed Prince until Warner Brothers executives Mo Ostin, Lenny Waronker, and Michael Ostin parted ways with Prince.
 While with Stiefel, he also signed Simple Minds, Morrissey from The Smiths, Matthew Broderick, and produced the film Midnight in the Garden of Good and Evil.